CARRIE (1976) Daybill Movie Poster, Brian de Palma, 70s Horror, VF - Movie Posters Australia

 Size AU Daybill Post-War (13" x 30")

-This Australian Daybill Movie Poster presents in Very Fine condition and has two standard daybill folds, with one extra horizontal light fold near above top fold, and one small pin hole in each of the four corners in white border.
-Overall, these small imperfections would all but disappear if linen backed.
+Condition: This Australian Daybill Movie Poster presents in Very Fine condition.
+Featuring two standard daybill folds, one extra horizontal light fold near above top fold, and one small pin hole in each of the four corners in the white border, these minor imperfections do little to detract from its overall aesthetic.
+Impressively preserved for its age, this Carrie movie poster would see nearly all flaws disappear if professionally linen backed, enhancing its display value.

 Movie Synopsis